 - Many of these risks are weather-related, from trips and slips on icy paths to road closures that could disrupt essential services

 - We discuss some of the practical measures and contingencies organisations should look to put in place this winter

-Care needs to be taken when deciding who should be responsible for clearing ice and snow and gritting paths and car parks.
-You should undertake a comprehensive risk assessment, and provide appropriate training and protective equipment.
-In order to defend public liability and employers’ liability claims, organisations must be able to demonstrate they have followed their winter weather policy, and show evidence of their inspection records and gritting plans.
+- Help to ensure you can defend public liability and employers’ liability claims.
+Organisations must be able to demonstrate they have followed their winter weather policy, and show evidence of their inspection records and gritting plans.

 Work-related winter driving

 Organisations have additional responsibilities to ensure the safety of employees who are required to drive as part of their role.

 Ensuring compliance with road traffic law is not enough – you must also comply with health and safety law, as this applies equally to on-the-road work activities as to all other work activities.

 Proper consideration needs to be given to managing the risks of collisions and injuries caused by driving in adverse weather conditions.